conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 - in Console, [configure your Gateway cluster](/platform/navigation/settings/managing-clusters/) and fill in the **Provider** tab with Gateway API credentials

 :::warning Current limitations
-As of version 1.32, Partner Zones have the following limitations:
+As of v1.32, Partner Zones have the following limitations:

 - Partners will only be able to connect to your zone using **Local Gateway Service Accounts**.
 - Passwords do not expire.
 If you need **to revoke access** to your partner, you will have to delete the Partner Zone.
 :::

 ## Create a Partner Zone

 You can create a Partner Zone from the **Console UI**, or the **Conduktor CLI**.

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';